Mindful-AI-Assistants/DiamondValuationPrediction/README.md

           successfully!!''')
 ```

-### Analysis of the price relationship of the numerical columns
+### Analysis of the Price Relationship of the Numerical Columns

 #### **IMPORTANT INFORMATION:**